ottok/salsa-ci-pipeline/README.md

     SALSA_CI_COMPONENTS: 'main contrib non-free'
 ```

-This is currently used for `piuparts`, but is likely to be used for
+This is currently used for the `build` and `piuparts` jobs, but is likely to be
-other stages in future.
+used for other stages in future.

-It is possible to use the `SALSA_CI_EXTRA_REPOSITORY` support to add a
+It is also possible to use the `SALSA_CI_EXTRA_REPOSITORY` support to add a
 suitable apt source to the build environment and allow builds to access
 build-dependencies from contrib and non-free.
 You will need permission
 to modify the Salsa Settings for the project.